BenjaminPetters/github-pages/content/en/docs/Platone/uc-GE-1-Island Mode/index.md

 ---
-title: "UC 1 - Island Mode"
+title: "Island Mode"
 linkTitle: "Island Mode"
 date: 2020-05-06
 description: >
-  UC 1 (abbreviation)
+  UC 1
 ---

 ## 1 Description of the Use Case